So you’re using paid search to promote your brand online?

 - Absolute top of results page.

 Google Ads will then automatically set your bids to help meet that target.

 Simply navigate to Settings > Bidding > Change Bidding Strategy > Target Impression share.

 The basic settings you’ll need to update are:

-- Target to outrank: For brand terms, I think 100 percent should be the default input but either way enter the percentage of auctions that you would like to outrank your competitor.
+Percent (%) impressions share to target: For brand terms, I think 100% should be the default input but either way, enter the percentage of auctions that you would like to outrank your competitor.